 - 1. Know what financial assistance is available at MSM. - 2.
 Know the deadlines for submitting applications for each of the financial aid programs available. - 3.
 Know the cost of attending MSM and MSM's refund policy. - 4.
 Know the criteria used by the MSM STUDENT FISCAL AFFAIRS OFFICE (SFAO) to select financial aid recipients. - 5.
 Know how your financial need is determined.
 This includes how costs for tuition and fees, room and board, transportation, books and supplies, personal and miscellaneous expenses, etc, are considered in determining your budget. - 6.
 Know what resources (such as parental contribution, other financial aid, your assets, etc.) are considered in the calculation of your need. - 7.
 Know how much of your financial need as determined by the SFAO has been met. - 8.
 Request from the SFAO an explanation of the various programs in your financial aid award. - 9.
 Know what portion of the financial aid you receive must be repaid and what portion is grant aid.
 If the aid is a loan, you have the right to know what the interest rate is, the total amount that must be repaid, the procedures for repayment, the length of time you have to repay the loan, and when repayment is to begin. - 10.
-Know how MSM determine whether you are making satisfactory academic progress (for financial aid purposes) and what happens if you are not.
+Know how MSM determines whether you are making satisfactory academic progress (for financial aid purposes) and what happens if you are not. - 11.
+You have the right to request that any loan funds disbursed (each semester) be canceled within 14 days of direct deposit notification.